-We present a local Hoare reasoning framework for reasoning about commands acting on the data set of a CL-model.
-We present a general interpretation of Hoare triples for such commands based on the CL-satisfaction relation.
-We give a general definition of local command based on application in the CL-model, and present general inference rules for the Hoare triples on local commands.
-We then apply our general Hoare reasoning to three examples of data update: tree update, heap update, and term rewriting.
+We present a framework for local Hoare reasoning about commands acting locally on the data set of a CL-model.
+We give a general interpretation of the Hoare triples for such commands based on the CL-satisfaction relation.
+We define local commands based on application in the CL-model, and present the inference rules for the Hoare triples based on local commands.
+We then apply our local Hoare reasoning to three examples of data update: tree update, heap update, and term rewriting.

-3.1 General Hoare Reasoning
+3.1 Local Hoare Reasoning